-Every session, we appoint two School Captains, a girl and a boy from S6.
-Vice Captains are also elected from S6.
 Pupils are nominated and speak to an assembly of S6 pupils and staff.
-S6 pupils and teachers then vote and the Captains and Vice Captains are duly elected.
-House Captains are elected from S6 and House Vice Captains are elected from S5.
+S6 pupils and teachers then vote for their preferred candidates.
+Following this they are interviewed by a select panel including a previous School Captain.
+Performance at the interview and the results of the vote are taken in to account and the Pupil Leadership Team are duly elected.

 They represent the school at various events, help teachers and pupils in all sorts of ways and act as role models for younger pupils.
 Prefects from S5 and S6 are chosen by the Senior Management Team and the Pupil Support Team.
 These are pupils who have shown leadership skills and, again, have shown that they are excellent role models.